polterguy/polterguy.github.io/tutorials/chatbot-api/index.md

 }
 ```

-The above invocation will _not_ stream the response, but rather return the answer immediately as the response of your HTTP invocation.
+The above invocation will _not_ stream the response, but rather return the answer immediately as the response of your HTTP invocation, due to its `stream` argument being `false`.
+Typically you would want to rather use streaming by setting this to `true`.

 ### Streaming data

-If you set the above `stream` argument to true, the above endpoint will _not_ wait for and return the LLM's response, but rather stream the response one token at the time to a SignalR channel with its name being the same as your `session` value, and the endpoit will return immediately long before the response is ready.
+If you set the above `stream` argument to true, the above endpoint will _not_ wait the LLM's response, but rather stream the response one token at the time to a SignalR channel with its name being the same as your `session` value, and the endpoit will return immediately long before the response is ready.
 This implies you first have to connect to the cloudlet using SignalR from your client, for then to listen to SignalR events using your unique `session` ID.

 This argument should as a general rule of thumb _almost always be set to true_, to allow for streaming the response.
 The reasons for this is that the CDN we're using will shut down the HTTP connection if the cloudlet takes more than 60 seconds to answer.
 And with multiple questions, maybe analysing files too, and also possibly multiple function invocations within the cloudlet, the LLM might easily end up in a situation where it requires more than 60 seconds to provide an answer.